 Addiction affects every person differently.
 It may take years of use to become addicted to a substance, or the user may fall in love with a substance on the first use.
 This also applies to therapy used once in recovery from the addiction.
 There are many types, and it may take a couple tries to find the right fit before the techniques of one actually stick.

 There are many different forms of therapies available, and two of the main types fall under the clinical and recreation therapy treatment plan categories.
 Finding the right one for a recovering addict is crucial to understanding what will ultimately bring them lifelong sobriety as the end result.
 This is why FHE Health offers a wide range of options for our clients.
-Each patient needs a personalized treatment approach.
+Each patient needs a personalized treatment approach for their treatment goals.

 What Is Typical Clinical Therapy For Addiction?